How Much Does Dryer Vent Cleaning Cost?

 Dryer cleaning projects can range in complexity, leading to different project costs.
 This is usually due to the amount of debris in the dryer vent.
 Lint and dust that have built up and are difficult to remove will increase the vent cleaning cost to anywhere between $120 to $250.
 Additionally, the presence of bird nests, rodents, or other matter will add to the overall cost.

 There are very few materials required for a dryer vent cleaning, which means the largest percentage of the cost—83 percent—comes from labor.
 Homeowners can expect to spend $65 to $150 on labor when requesting a dryer vent cleaning service.
-The exact price ultimately depends on how long the cleaning process is.
-How long does dryer vent cleaning take?
+The exact price ultimately depends on the length of the cleaning process.
+So how long does dryer vent cleaning take, on average?
 Typically, the job can be done in less than an hour by one individual.
 If the vent is difficult to access or is extensively dirty or damaged, the process could take 2 to 3 hours and may require another person to assist.

 Vent Cleaning Company

 The price to clean a dryer vent varies from company to company.
 Many of the best dryer vent cleaning services have standardized pricing that one can expect when hiring them for a cleaning.
-For example, Dryer Vent Wizard typically charges between $120 and $220 for its vent cleaning services.
-This is in addition to a system check fee of $40, which ensures the system is up to code prior to the cleaning.
+For example, Dryer Vent Wizard typically charges between $100 and $250 for its vent cleaning services.
+This is in addition to a free inspection, which ensures the system is up to code prior to the cleaning.
 The household-name company Stanley Steemer provides dryer vent cleaning for $75 to $175.
 This service includes a vent inspection along with recommendations on how to improve air quality throughout a home.
-Sears also offers an air duct cleaning service, including a “Clean and Maintain” package that provides an inspection and cleans a washer and dryer set for $150.
-Another company to consider is Coit Cleaning and Restoration.
-For $150 to $350, the company will clean the dryer vents and offer a 100 percent satisfaction guarantee on the service.
+Sears also offers an air duct cleaning service, which includes an inspection and costs $125 to $225.
+Another company to consider is COIT Cleaning and Restoration.
+For $150 to $250, the company will clean the dryer vents and offer a 100 percent satisfaction guarantee on the service.

 How often should dryer vents be cleaned?
 Experts recommend cleaning dryer vents on an annual basis, but this may not be enough in all cases.
 If a dryer is located far from an exterior wall, the dryer vent pipe will need to be much longer; therefore, there will be more strain on the pipe.
 Additionally, in large households that use the dryer often, the pipe will see a lot more dust and lint.
 In these cases, two cleanings per year is recommended.
 Homeowners will want to budget for the additional cleaning cost if their situation requires more than just one cleaning annually.

 Homeowners will also want to keep in mind geographic location when trying to estimate professional dryer vent cleaning cost.
 In certain areas where the cost of living is higher, homeowners can expect to pay a higher price for dryer vent cleaning services.
-Additionally, if there are not many companies that perform dryer vent cleaning services in the homeowner’s area, the ones available could offer their services at a premium rate.
+Additionally, if there are not many companies that perform dryer vent cleaning services in the homeowner’s area, it’s possible the ones available might offer their services at a premium rate.
 To combat location-specific costs, homeowners can schedule a vent cleaning as far in advance as possible to avoid surge pricing.
+They can also search “dryer vent cleaning near me” to get a sense of local pricing and services.

 Additional Costs and Considerations